balena-io-modules/resin-device-operations/README.md

 - `error (Error error)`: When an error happens.
 - `end`: When all the operations are completed successfully.

+It can also emit these command specific events:

+- `run-script:stdout (String data)`: When a script prints to stdout.
+- `run-script:stderr (String data)`: When a script prints to stderr.
+- `burn:progress (Object state)`: When a burn operation emits progress events.

 **Kind**: static method of <code>[operations](#module_operations)</code>
 **Summary**: Execute a set of operations over an image
 **Access:** public